With Tania de Jong AM, Peter Hunt AM, Dr Eli Kotler and Marjane Beaugeois

 Marjane is a trauma-informed addictions and mental health counsellor with over 7 year’s experience in spiritual healing practices and ancestral plant medicines.

 Marjane grew up in France, completing a degree in Biology there, and then her Masters in Australia.
 Marjane undertook training as a trauma informed counsellor and has a strong understanding of the power of plants and medicinal fungi.
-She strongly believes in the power of psychedelic-assisted therapy for to help save lives.
+She strongly believes in the power of psychedelic-assisted therapies for to help save lives.

 Marjane has her own unique lived experiences of trauma, PTSD and anxiety and is now an active member of Mind Medicine Australia’s Melbourne Chapter, strongly advocating for urgent reform in Australia to enable these important plant medicines to be used in a clinical setting to help those who are suffering with a range of mental illnesses.